 In an effort to promote foreign investment, Mexico enacted new regulations designed to relax the restriction on foreign investment, which formerly limited foreign ownership of Mexican companies to 49 percent.
-Under the new regulations, foreign investor’s can now own up to 100 percent of a large number of enterprises, including hotel companies, development companies, etc. without prior authorization from the Foreign Investment Commission.
+Under the new regulations, foreign investors can now own up to 100 percent of a large number of enterprises, including hotel companies, development companies, etc. without prior authorization from the Foreign Investment Commission.
 Thus, foreign investors in these enterprises have been put on equal footing with local investors and are no longer required to engage a Mexican investment partner.

 Mexico will continue to offer foreign investors close proximity to the world’s largest market, a solid communications infrastructure, ample supplies of energy, low labor costs, and skilled and trainable labor resources.
 The liberalization of the foreign investment rules is a clear indication of the very favorable attitude the government has taken towards foreign investment.
-The combination of a rapidly improving economy and stable profitable base foretell and excellent ongoing investment environment.
+The combination of a rapidly improving economy and stable profitable base foretell an excellent ongoing investment environment.

-The Mexican government has stated that it aims to double the number of foreign tourist arrivals into Mexico, representing foreign exchange revenue of $5 billion plus annually.
+The Mexican government has stated that it aims to double the number of foreign tourist arrivals into Mexico, representing foreign exchange revenue of $5 billion-plus annually.
 A key to achieving the government’s goal of ten million visitors a year is to develop new tourist destinations with modern facilities and infrastructure.
 The Los Cabos region is a priority area for this targeted growth.